NativeScript/nativescript-cli/PLUGINS.md

 * `platforms\android\include.gradle`: This file modifies the native Android configuration of your NativeScript project such as native dependencies, build types and configurations.
 For more information about the format of `include.gradle`, see [include.gradle file](#includegradle-specification).
 * `platforms/android/res`:  (Optional) This directory contains resources declared by the `AndroidManifest.xml` file.
 You can look at the folder structure [here](http://developer.android.com/guide/topics/resources/providing-resources.html#ResourceTypes).
 * `platforms/ios/Info.plist`: This file describes any specific configuration changes required for your plugin to work.
 For example: required permissions.
 For more information about the format of `Info.plist`, see [About Information Property List Files](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html).<br/>During the plugin installation, the NativeScript CLI will merge the plugin `Info.plist` with the `Info.plist` for your project.
 The NativeScript CLI will not resolve any contradicting or duplicate entries during the merge.
 After the plugin is installed, you need to manually resolve such issues.
 * `platforms/ios/Podfile`: This file describes the dependency to the library that you want to use.
-For more information, see [CocoaPods.md](CocoaPods.md).
+For more information, see [the CocoaPods article](CocoaPods.md).

 NativeScript plugins which contain both native Android and iOS libraries might have the following directory structure.